History of Avengers: Endgame in Timeline

 In December 2018, the official title, Avengers: Endgame, was announced.

-In early December 2018, The Hollywood Reporter noted the significant fan-generated anticipation surrounding the film, even before the release of any trailers.
-The article suggested Marvel should not release any trailers, as the high level of enthusiasm was likely to build without them.
+In early December 2018, The Hollywood Reporter noted the fevered anticipation surrounding the first trailer for Avengers: Endgame, calling it remarkable and mostly fan-created, without noticeable direction from Marvel.
+The article urged Marvel not to release any trailers for the film, since the advanced level of enthusiasm was likely to build before its release.

-In late December 2018, Avengers: Endgame was recognized as one of the most anticipated films of 2019, ranked highly by IMDb, Fandango, and Atom Tickets.
+In late December 2018, Avengers: Endgame was ranked as one of 2019's most anticipated films by IMDb, Fandango, and Atom Tickets.

 Loading Video...